kubernetes/examples/guidelines.md

   cloudprovider with external load balancers, etc.
   * Point to general documentation about alternatives for those mechanisms rather than present the alternatives in each example.
-  * Tries to balance between using using new features, and being compatible across environments.
+  * Tries to balance between using new features, and being compatible across environments.

 ### Throughout